kungfusheep/i.nvim/README.md

 # i.nvim

-A Neovim plugin that integrates with the `i` command-line journaling tool, providing a seamless journaling experience within your Neovim editor.
+A Neovim plugin that integrates with the `i` command-line journaling tool, opening a modal dialogue for creating journal entries at scheduled intervals.

 ## Features